About Us

 You will find here an inclusive and growing spiritual community, dedicated to living love more fully and fiercely into the world.
 Together we celebrate life and a liberal tradition that leads social justice work, heals the earth, and nurtures the lifelong journey of mind and spirit.

-LOVE IS THE DOCTRINE,
+LOVE IS THE DOCTRINE

-THE SEARCH FOR TRUTH IS OUR SACRAMENT,
+THE SEARCH FOR TRUTH IS OUR

-SERVICE IS OUR PRAYER.
+SERVICE IS OUR PRAYER

 Unitarian Universalism